Language

 How does the Sequence mode scoring work?

-Your score is the highest level you reached before making a mistake.
-The sequence starts with one colored square and adds one more each level.
-The average person can remember about 5-7 items in sequence, which aligns with the concept of short-term memory capacity.
+Your score is the highest level you reach before a mistake.
+The pattern starts with one square and adds one more each level.
+Most people manage about 5–7 in a row, which matches the usual limits of short-term memory.

 Is my history saved if I clear browser data?